 There’s also the official Evernote web app, which works in any modern web browser on any modern operating system, including Linux.
 But this client has a few …deficiencies, including a total lack of keyboard shortcuts/navigation, a searingly bright default theme, and (obviously) is stuck inside the browser.

 Tusk is an open-source Evernote app built using Electron.
-It takes the standard Evernote web-client and bolts on some handy desktop features, including optional dark themes and a huge set of keyboard shortcuts for managing, creating and editing notes.
+It takes the standard Evernote web-client and bolts on some handy desktop features, including optional dark and sepia themes and a huge set of keyboard shortcuts for managing, creating and editing notes.

 And I do mean a huge set of keyboard shortcuts: